habibiefaried/dns-over-tor-resolver/README.md

 # dns-over-tor-resolver
-DNS server that having upstream resolver via TOR network
+DNS server that having upstream resolver via TOR network.
+Only sole purpose to get IP from DNS